AdobeDocs/campaign.en/help/common/delivery/using/understanding-quarantine-management.md

 * **Hard error**: the corresponding email address is immediately sent to quarantine.
 * **Soft error**: soft errors do not send immediately an address to quarantine, but they increment an error counter.
 For more on this, see [Soft error management](#soft-error-management).

-If a user qualifies an email as a spam ([feedback loop](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/transition-process/infrastructure.html#feedback-loops)), the message is automatically redirected towards a technical mailbox managed by Adobe.
+If a user qualifies an email as a spam (see [feedback loop](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/transition-process/infrastructure.html#feedback-loops)), the message is automatically redirected towards a technical mailbox managed by Adobe.
 The user's email address is then automatically sent to quarantine.

 In the list of quarantined addresses, the **[!UICONTROL Error reason]** field indicates why the selected address was placed in quarantine.
 Quarantine in Adobe Campaign is case sensitive.
 Make sure to import email addresses in lower case, so that they are not retargeted later on.